Front Range Fed

 • Don't overmix!
 Overmixing the meatloaf can cause it to be too dense and very rubbery.

 • Don't add extra salt.
-There's plenty of sodium in the Lipton Onion Soup Mix, so there's no need to add additional salt in this recipe.
+There's plenty of sodium in the Lipton Onion Soup Mix, so there's no need to add additional salt to this recipe.

 • Use your hands.
 It may feel gross (I know!), but I truly think mixing the ingredients with your hands is the easiest way to make sure you're incorporating all the delicious flavors into each bite.
 Just make sure you clean them well before mixing!